Home to school or college travel support

 • 3 miles for children aged 8 years-old or older

 We measure distance using a specialist computer programme called 'Datamap'.
-This gives accurate walking distances from the gate of your home to the nearest entrance gate of your child's school.
+This gives accurate shortest walking distances from the gate of your home to the nearest entrance gate of your child's school.
 We do not consider distances measured in any other way.

 You can use Datamap below to measure the shortest safe walking distance from your home to schools within Thurrock.